Linear superposition as a core theorem of quantum empiricism: Closing remarks

-Thus, once a mathematics and \emph{unambiguous} language---spectra, means, and macroscopic dynamical models---have been created, not only is there no longer a need to call on the `otherworldly' or anthropic explanation ways, but the very presence of a certain share of mysticism, of subjec\-ti\-vi\-ty, and of (circum-)philosophy---``a philosophical \textsl{\"Uberbau}'' \cite[p.~12]{englert}---in quantum foundations becomes extremely questionable.
-G.~Ludwig is much more thoroughgoing in the assessment---``philosophical gymnastics'' \cite[p.~79]{ludwig3}.
-There is no longer any freedom to invent exegeses (of `the quantum"=postulate Bible`).
-Moreover, the freedom to ask questions is no longer there, since the created object"=language of states, of spectra, and of frequencies narrows down the entire admissible lexicon.
-It may generate questions that are not only ill"=posed but should, as in sect.~\ref{2slit}, be qualified as ``meaningless'' \cite[p.~422]{nahman}.
-For example, those that are based on an \emph{intuitive} perception of the term observation by human being or questions about `the underlying nature of reality', the notion of a `physical level of rigor' with regard to the grounds of quantum theory and, in general, the pondering over `how the world should function' at the micro"=level \cite[p.~100]{ludwig5}.
+Thus, once a mathematics and \emph{unambiguous} language""---spectra, means, and macroscopic dynamical models---have been created, not only is there no longer a need to call on the `otherworldly', eccentric, or anthropic explanation ways, but the very presence of a certain share of mysticism, of subjectivity, and of (circum-)""philosophy \cite{ivanov}---``a philosophical \textsl{\"Uberbau}'' \cite[p.~12]{englert}---in quantum foundations becomes extremely questionable.
+Ludwig is much more thoroughgoing in his assessment of the language games---the ``philosophical gymnastics'' \cite[p.~79]{ludwig3}.

+Eventually, we have no longer any freedom to invent exegeses of the quantum"=postulate as `a Bible` or ``a sacred text'' \cite[p.~1038]{fuchs3}.
+Moreover, the liberty to ask questions is no longer there, since the created object"=language of states, of spectra, and of frequencies narrows down the entire admissible lexicon.
+It is able to generate questions that are not only ill"=posed but must, as in sect.~\ref{2slit}, be qualified as ``meaningless'' \cite[p.~422]{nahman}.
+For example, those that are based on a (human"=beings') \emph{intuitive} taking the term observation or questions about `the underlying nature of reality'.
+As we mentioned earlier, the notion of `a physical level of rigor' (in reasoning) and the physical justification will not help us with regard to the grounds of \qt.
+Another example is the attempts at (or ``to refrain from'') ``tying description to a clear hypothesis about the real nature of the world'' (Schr\"odinger (1933)) and, in general, the question of `how it should function' at the micro"=level.
+See also \cite[p.~100]{ludwig5} on ``reality''.

+In the classical framework, the language sentences are always interrelated, since \emph{all} of them, one way or another, handle the observational notions.
+In the famous Como~address, N.~Bohr had remarked that ``every word in the language refers to our ordinary perception''.
+These notions, in medias res, form our natural speech when describing experiments but are inadequate in the quantum \cite{heisenberg2}\,(!).
+That is, these concepts do not make clear the fact that behind the \qt\ are some structureless abstracta""---we believe that these are $\{\statePsi\GOTO{\sss\scr A}\state\alpha,\; \cup\}$ and procedures \eqref{stream}---rather than an `improved' physicomathematical axiomatics or sophisticated math vehicles; \eg, non"=commutative calculus.